Home / News / Crypto / News / SEC Crypto Fines: 2024 Hits Record $4.6B, Contributing to Historic $8.2B in Remedies

 Earlier this year, Terraform Labs, the parent company behind the Terra-Luna ecosystem led by Do Kwon, settled with the SEC for $4.5 billion, marking one of the largest payouts in the agency’s history.

-A $30 million fine was also levied against Kraken, a popular cryptocurrency exchange, which was forced to wind down its US-based staking business this year.
-Galois, TradeStation, and other smaller companies also took a hit, paying tens of millions in combined penalties.
+A $30 million fine was also levied against Kraken, a popular cryptocurrency exchange that was forced to wind down its US-based staking business this year.
+Galois, TradeStation, and other smaller companies also suffered, paying tens of millions in combined penalties.

 Top SEC Fines in 2024